johnpeele/Starling-UI-Kit-Guidelines/getting-started.md

       1. [Relabel Button](https://github.com/kenmoore/sketch-relabel-button) - Same as above...
       2. [Craft](https://www.invisionapp.com/craft) - We will use Craft, for the time being, for layer and text styles, but we are currently evaluating it’s future usage with the UI Kit.
       3. [Stark](http://www.getstark.co/) - Easily apply color blindness filters to your designs and check contrast between 2 colors.
          _**Note:** Feel free to use any contrast checker.
 The requirement here is that you use some kind of contrast tool._

-These are the minimum required plugins and programs for using, and contributing to, the UI Kit.
-We've also included suggestions for other plugins that will help you design under the Sketch Plugins section.
+It's best to install **all of the above** since these are the minimum required plugins and programs for using, and contributing to, the UI Kit.
+We've also included suggestions for other plugins that will help you design under the [Sketch Plugins](/sketch-plugins.md) section.

-Once you have access to abstract and installed the above plugins, you're ready to start using the UI Kit.
+Once you have access to abstract and installed the above plugins, you're ready to start [using the UI Kit](/using-the-ui-kit.md).

 ---